 Our staff will advise you when you book an appointment of the exact cost and your Medicare rebate.
 Full payment is requested at the time of the appointment by either cash, cheques, EFTPOS and most credit cards (not American Express or Diners Card).
 We can process your Medicare claim on your behalf at the time payment is received.

-If you have an appropriate level of private health cover Dr Bhutia does not charge any Gap fees.
+Your health fund will cover the hospital costs and part of the surgeons and the anaesthetist’ fees if you have an appropriate level of private health cover.
+Dr Bhutia will charge a modest gap fee for a few selected procedures.
 If you are self-funding the procedure, then the clinic will provide a quote.
 The clinic uses the rebate rates used by BUPA to work out the quote.

 The cost of certain equipment/catheters (e.g. Jetstream Atherectomy catheter) may not be covered by your health funds in which case Dr Bhutia will provide you with a quote.